myllynen/misc/README.md

    all custom packages omitted)
 5. [rhel-7-base.ks](rhel-7-base.ks) "ultra lean" with SELinux disabled

 NB.
-The _linux-firmware_ package takes 176M on disk if installed, it is removed by the kickstart `%post` script but in case of kernel update it will be installed again, even if not needed on VMs.
+The _linux-firmware_ package takes 176M on disk if installed, it is removed by the kickstart `%post` script but in case of a kernel update it will be installed again, even if not needed on VMs.

 | Variant    |    1   |    2   |    3   |    4   |    5   |